dezzy001/pomo/README.md

   * after 2 cycles a 30 minute break is rewarded
   * If one cycle is broken, reduce 5 minutes to the 30 minutes break (additive)
   * 40 minute time commitment
+  * 5 pomodoro cycles a day to complete the day
 * Medium
   *  One pomodoro cycle = 20 minutues study -> 5 minute breaks
   * after 2 cycles a 30 minute break is rewarded
   * If one cycle is broken, reduce 5 minutes to the 30 minutes break (additive)
   * 50 minute time commitment
+  * 5 pomodoro cycles a day to complete the day
 * Hard
   * One pomodoro cycle = 25 minutues study -> 5 minute breaks
   * after 2 cycles a 30 minute break is rewarded
   * If one cycle is broken, reduce 5 minutes to the 30 minutes break (additive)
   * 60 minute time commitment
+  * 5 pomodoro cycles a day to complete the day
 ### TO DO
 * include a point system
 * change it from seconds to minutes for the input